lucarin91/SR-seminar2/slides.md

 NOVA [60] is micro-kernel based VMM that decouples the traditional monolithic VMM into a component-based system, and improves security by introducing capability-based access control for different components in a VMM.
 The security of the management software in However, these systems aim at protecting the virtualization layer from external attacks to the VM stack, but without considering possible attacks that leverage legal maintenance operations from the cloud operators, which is a new requirement in multi-tenant cloud.

 However, these approaches mostly only protect
-VMMs from attacks from a malicious guest VM, without consider- 203 ation of preventing an operator with control of management tools and control VM from tampering with or stealing users’ confidential data, especially external storage such as virtual disks.
+VMMs from attacks from a malicious guest VM, without consider ation of preventing an operator with control of management tools and control VM from tampering with or stealing users’ confidential data, especially external storage such as virtual disks.
 Further, they